dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 The client signal may also include telemetry information about the attack, if the DOTS client has such information available.
 The DOTS Server in turn sends a server signal to inform the DOTS client of whether it will honor the mitigation request.
-Assuming it will, the DOTS Server initiates attack mitigation, and periodically informs the DOTS client about the status of the mitigation.
+Assuming it will, the DOTS Server initiates attack mitigation (by means outside of DOTS), and periodically informs the DOTS client about the status of the mitigation.
 Similarly, the DOTS client periodically informs the DOTS server about the client's status, which at a minimum provides client (attack target) health information, but it may also include telemetry information about the attack as it is now seen by the client.
-At some point, the DOTS client or the server may decide to terminate the server-side attack mitigation, which it indicates to the DOTS peer agent (DOTS client or server) over the signal channel.
+At some point, the DOTS client or the DOTS server may decide to terminate the server-side attack mitigation, which it indicates to the DOTS peer agent (DOTS client or server) over the signal channel.
 Note that the signal channel may need to operate over a link that is experiencing a DDoS attack and hence is subject to very severe packet loss.

-[**FSA**: *Requirements document talks about having an always-on signal channel with on-going status messages - discuss further*]

-[**AM**:] I don't believe the -00 req draft does, but the -01 draft will mention it.
-I think there's a distinction being lost here, though.
-Although it will be possible, and possibly desirable in certain situations, in my view the signal channel should be more or less always on regardless: it reduces the likelihood of transport-layer crypto handshakes in attack conditions, should minimize NAT binding timeout incidence, and simplifies distinguishing between an inactive DOTS agent and one that is unavailable (e.g., unresponsive during attack).
-The "always-on" I've been referring to is "always-on" mitigation: the DOTS client maintains an signal channel session with the DOTS server, but also maintains its request for help scrubbing traffic bound for a certain client-owned network address space, regardless of the presence of attack traffic.

 While DOTS is able to function with just the signal channel, the addition of the DOTS data channel provides for additional and more efficient capabilities.
-The primary purpose of the data channel is to support DOTS related configuration and policy information [AM: exchange] between the DOTS client and the DOTS server.
+The primary purpose of the data channel is to support DOTS related configuration and policy information exchange between the DOTS client and the DOTS server.
 Examples of such information include

 * Defining names or aliases for attack targets (resources).
 Those names can be